xudong7/multi-swe-bench/docs/build-dataset-quick-start.md

 └── ...
 ```

-## 3.Multi-SWE-Bench report generation module
+## 3.Multi-SWE-bench report generation module

-This is a module for generating reports on Multi-SWE-Bench datasets.
+This is a module for generating reports on Multi-SWE-bench datasets.

 ### Usage